-4.2.
-The moderating role of GDP and the investment climate on FDI
+4.2 The moderating role of GDP and the investment climate on FDI

 Table 5A presents results on the moderating role of the investment climate and GDP on FDI in Africa.
-Accordingly, the combined effects of the investment climate and GDP are concomitant with improvements in FDI across all models
+Accordingly, the combined effects of the investment climate and GDP are concomitant with improvements in FDI across all models in GMM and Driscoll-Kraay approaches, except for output from the GMM in the LDCs.
+In Table 4B, the moderating role of the investment climate and GDP on this relationship is significant at 5% in the entire sample, resource-rich countries, LDCs, those with developed financial markets and in landlocked countries.

 Additional analyses of components of the investment climate showed that control of corruption, government effectiveness and political stability were the most important determinants of FDI in countries with developed financial markets.
 Finally, political stability was weakly significant in landlocked countries (10% level), while regulatory quality was significant at 5%.
-Again, the conclusion from using the PCA is analogous to results from individual constructs of the investment climate
+Again, the conclusion from using the PCA is analogous to results from individual constructs of the investment climate.